isomerpages/mccy-harmonycircle/_sginharmony/Get Involved.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">BH Talk &amp; Harmony Walk</div>
-<div class="isomer-card-description">Participants will be invited to a talk by Mr Sarafian Sallehh from Ganealogy
+<div class="isomer-card-description">[21 July 2025] Participants will be invited to a talk by Mr Sarafian Sallehh
-Society Singapore on “Tales of Togetherness”, followed by a Harmony Walk to Bidadari Park.</div>
+from Ganealogy Society Singapore on “Tales of Togetherness”, followed by a Harmony Walk to Bidadari Park.</div>
 </div>
 </div>
 <div class="isomer-card">